Vancouver Writers Fest: Programming

 The programming of the Vancouver Writers Fest aims to promote literacy on both a local and international level; to support and encourage British Columbia and Canadian writers in their vocation; to showcase a variety of international works of literature; and to educate a wide range of communities and age groups in literacy and the written arts.

-The main regular events produced by the Vancouver Writers Fest include: The Incite Reading Series, the Writers Fest on Granville Island and the Youth Education Programs.
-The festival's executive director is Kaile Shilling and its artistic director is Leslie Hurtig.
+The main regular events produced by the Vancouver Writers Fest include: Books & Ideas on Granville Island, the Incite Reading Series, the Vancouver Writers Fest on Granville Island and the Youth Education Programs.

+Books & Ideas

+Books & Ideas was launched in January 2025.
+With an intimate theatre venue on Granville Island and a pop-up bar for socializing, attendees are invited to connect more deeply with other members of the local literary community—and meet the esteemed authors who grace the stage—in a modern space for exchanging ideas.

 Incite

-Incite is a free, bi-monthly public series that runs from January to May.
+Incite is a free, public series that runs year-round.
 Incite is put on in partnership with the Vancouver Public Library and features discussions, panels and interviews with multiple authors.
 Past authors who have participated include Yann Martel, Bernard Schlink, Joyce Carol Oates and William Gibson.
 The Incite reading series takes place in Downtown Vancouver at the Alice McKay room of the Vancouver Public Library Central Branch.